- Ambassador meets with Sinn Fein

 Boycotts are wrong in practice and wrong in principle:

 1. They encourage extremists in the Middle East and discourage moderates.
 Those calling for the Boycott even want you to boycott examples of Jews and Arabs working together, such as One Voice or the Israeli football team.
-Israel is villified, Hamas is whitewashed and Hamas’s masters, Iran, totally ignored in pro Boycott propaganda.
+Israel is vilified, Hamas is whitewashed and Hamas’s masters, Iran, totally ignored in pro Boycott propaganda.
 To pin all blame on Israel for all conflict and injustice in the Middle East is irrational and unjustifiable.

 2. Boycotts provoke racism and intolerance at home.
-Israeli workers harrassed at Castlecourt, the Israeli flag burnt at City Hall, shoppers intimidated at Marks & Spencer, anti-semitic graffitti daubed on churches, historic plaque taken down following attacks on the building, staff at major cultural centre complain of bullying.
+Israeli workers harassed at Castlecourt, the Israeli flag burnt at City Hall, shoppers intimidated at Marks & Spencer, antisemitic graffiti daubed on churches, historic plaque taken down following attacks on the building, staff at major cultural centre complain of bullying.